AloneTogetherY/text-to-image-synthesis/README.md

 ## Results

+I trained the GAN model for 960 epochs with the ADAM optimizer [3] for the discriminator and generator with a learning rate of 0.000035 and beta_1=0.5.
 Most of the synthesized images do depict plausible colors and shapes of birds; however, the GAN did have some minor mode collapse problems when generating images based on made up captions as seen below.

 <p align="center">